vayzenb/vlad-lab/workstation.md

 Different tasks may require different code libraries or packages.
 Each might have their own dependancies and installing too many of these in the same place can cause them to interfere with eachother.

 To address this, the workstation has [anaconda](https://docs.conda.io/projects/conda/en/stable/user-guide/cheatsheet.html) installed system wide.
 Anaconda allows users to create seperate coding environments for differnt where packages or libraries can be installed.
-For example, you may want one environment for fmri analysis packages (e.g., fmriprep, nilearn), machine learning (e.g., pytorch scikit-learn), or to try out a some risky looking code base that might otherwise break everything.
+For example, you may want one environment for fmri analysis packages (e.g., fmriprep, nilearn), machine learning (e.g., pytorch, scikit-learn), or to try out a some risky looking code base that might otherwise break everything.

+**You will not be able to install things into the base environment**

-### Recommendations
+## General Recommendations

-The best way to work on Artoo is via the terminal or VSCode.
+The best way to work on ARTOO is via the terminal or VSCode.
+VSCode supports both data and figure visualization via Jupyter notebooks and you can even visualize neural data using nilearn.

+If you need to browse through files or need a GUI for something like FSL, freesurfer etc. use chrome remote desktop.

+I **highly** recommend you organize your code into git hub repositories, or repos.
+For instructions on getting your github credentials set up on ARTOO, see here.

 To work remotely using VSCode do:
 1. Download chrome remote desktop: https://remotedesktop.google.com/